ayaz345/newbspguy/README.md

 - Face Editor Update(better texture support, verts manual editor, etc, but without texture browser)
 - Export obj, wad, ent, bsp(like "valve hammer prefabs", model with working collision, can be used in any entity instead of MDL models)
 - Import wad, ent, bsp(in two modes)
-- Render bsp models(no MDL render at this time)
+- Render bsp and mdl models(MDL with no rendermodes/lightings support)
 - Full support for "angle" and "angles" keyvalue.
 - Render ents and models using these keyvalues.
 - Full featured LightMap Editor.
-- Sorting by fgd flags.
+- Updated Entity Report, added search by any parameters and sorting by fgd flags.
 - Added "undo/redo" for any manipulation.
 (Move ents/origin, etc)
-- Added move model(as option for transforming)
+- Added move model(as option for transforming, like move origin)
 - Added CRC-Spoofing(now possible to replace original map and play it on any servers)
 - Updated controls logic(now can't using hotkeys and manipulation, if any input/window is active)
 - Replaced and edited many functions(using static analysis proposals, compiler warnings)